shafayeatsumit/smart-contract-upgrade/README.md

-# Smart Contract upgrade using Transparent Proxy
+# Upgrading Smart Contract using Transparent Proxy

 This repo shows users how to use the Transparent Proxy pattern for upgrading smart contracts.
 It uses most of the code from openzeppelin's repo, and adds brownie scripts on top.